adcondev/my-learning-notes/RED2000/NOTES.md

 - Today i worked on a pending chore about refactoring the ESCPOS package.
 I was around refactoring the commands and ensuring standardization across the package, and proper english in comments and documentation.
 - I will finish the mechanism control commands implementation.
 They are used to cut paper and open cash drawer.

+- I am solving some issues related to linters and code formatters.
+I want to ensure that the codebase is clean and follows best practices.
+- I finished the mechanism control commands implementation.
+They are now part of the ESCPOS package and can be used to cut paper.
+The tests were also added.
+- I started the documentation for the ESCPOS bit image commands.
+They are used to print images and graphics.
+I will continue the implementation and testing tomorrow.
+- I assigned a name for the ESCPOS package: `POSTER`.
+It stands for `Postergeist`, due to the daemon nature of the package.
+Maybe later i will define the scope of the package and its features, since i want an all-in-one solution but not only for ESCPOS, also for ZPL and scale, any POS device that can be used.

 ---

 ## 🎯 **Current Focus Areas**